 -a

 Use defensive programming techniques to check whether an operation will overflow or underflow the receiving data type.
-These techniques can be omitted if it can be shown at compile time that overflow or underflow is not possible.
+These techniques can be omitted if it can be shown by static analysis (e.g. at compile time) that overflow or underflow is not possible.

 6.16 Using shift operations for multiplication and division [PIK]